 - 4 minutes to read

-A document model defines the logical structure of a document reflecting its logical organization and hierarchically groups the logical entities in a document.
-It is illustrated in the following diagram.
+A document model defines the logical structure of a document, which reflects its logical organization and hierarchically groups the logical entities in a document.
+It is illustrated in the following scheme:

 The root of the document model is the object exposing the SubDocument interface.
 It delivers the basic document functionality that is common for the main document body, header and footer.
 Specific functionality belongs to its descendant, the Document interface.
 Use the RichEditControl.Document property to get access to the Document interface.